 2020 gave birth to new contemporary metal outfit Autarkh, founded by Michel Nienhuis, and hosted during the very first Onrust showcase in Patronaat.
 2021 brings us an affiliated project: Autarkh III.
 This trio aims to represent an alternative timeline of Autarkh’s debut album ‘Form In Motion’.
 Inspired by the essay collection ‘Tijd van Onbehagen’ by Dutch philosopher Ad Verbrugge, which also features glimpses back into Nienhuis’ former band Dodecahedron, the trio reinterprets, rearranges and inverts their existing work and adds new compositions.
 In those new arrangements and compositions Autarkh III focuses on ambient and drone atmospheres, improvisation and heavier down-tempo arrangements.

 One of the best kept secrets from The Netherlands is electronic heavy rock band Playgrounded.
 Born in Greece and operating from Rotterdam, the band reminds us of Deftones, The Ocean, but Moderat and Massive Attack too.
 Viewing heavy rock’s heritage through radical eyes of electronic compositions, Playgrounded’s 2017 debut album ‘In Time With Gravity’ presents us with a new balance between electronic and rock music, while being driven by the dark clouds gathering over a post-modern world.
-Their sophomore record will be released in March 2022 by our friends at Pelagic Records.
+Their sophomore record 'The death of Death' was recently released by our friends at Pelagic Records.